 With the cooperation of the City of Lewes, the Society received a lease to the waterfront property on the canal at the foot of Shipcarpenter Street, where the Society berthed the lightship Overfalls and where the boathouse of the Lewes Life Saving Station sits.
 Since 1997, the Society has leased the Ryves Holt House at the corner of Second and Mulberry Streets from the Episcopal Diocese of Delaware.
 Located in the heart of Lewes' thriving business district, the Ryves Holt House serves as the Society's Visitors Center.

-The Society continues to offer a rich and exciting array of activities that engage our visitors and promote Lewes' unique heritage to an ever-increasing number of seasonal guests and year-round residents of the area.
-From our Winter Meeting Series to the summer Antique Shows and Craft Fairs the Society offers annual programs that have become signature events of the Society.
+The Society continues to offer a rich and exciting array of activities that engage our visitors and promote Lewes's unique heritage to an ever-increasing number of seasonal guests and year-round residents of the area.
+From our Winter Speaker Series to the summer Antique Shows and Craft Fairs the Society offers annual programs that have become signature events of the Society.
 The Society has sponsored several conferences of Lewes and Delaware History, has invited numerous local, national and international scholars and dignitaries to speak at its events, and promoted the arts and cultural exploration and appreciation in Southern Delaware.
 As Lewes continues to grow, the Society will strive to maintain a record of the past of this special and ancient town by the sea.